-This research portfolio consists of basic, translational and clinical studies of skin bilogy and diseases.
+This research portfolio consists of basic, translational and clinical studies of skin biology and diseases.
 The topic areas include the two major skin tissue types, epidermis and dermis, as well as the skin sensory apparatus and their innervations.
-All research is aimed at under standing normal and diseased states and dveloping measures to prevent, control, reduce suffering from and eventually cure diseases.
+All research is aimed at understanding normal and diseased states and developing measures to prevent, control, reduce suffering from and eventually cure diseases.

 - Investigating cellular structure, function and regulation of keratinocytes, fibroblasts, sensory cells and neurons in mature and developing skin.

-- Studying the basic structure and function of basement membrane, extracellular matric (ECM) proteins (collagens, fibrillins, elastins, etc.) of the skin, their structure, function, assembly and synthesis.
+- Studying the basic structure and function of basement membrane and extracellular matrix (ECM) proteins (collagens, fibrillins, elastins, etc.) of the skin, their structure, function, assembly and synthesis.

 - Elucidating the inter/intracellular signaling networks, transcription regulatory pathways, chromatin structure and epigenetic mechanisms, cellular metabolism, proliferation and differentiation, non-coding RND regulatory networks, cell mobility, sensory, transportation and secretion functions.